-- When targeting family populations for single family, townhouse or duplex projects, the Authority two (2) bedroom homes will be allowed only for ten (10%) percent (10%) of the total units homes included in the project to be two (2) bedroom and one half (1 1/2) bathrooms.
-All other units homes must be three (3) bedrooms and two (2) full bathrooms. - 4.2.
-When targetingFor one hundred (100%) percent older persons or elderly populations for single family and duplexesprojects, the Authority will allow all units to be two (2) bedroom and one (1) bathroom homes to be built.
-Townhouses may not be developed when targeting elderly populations. - 2.3.
+- 1. When targeting family populations for single family, townhouse or duplex projects, the Authority will allow only ten percent (10%) of the total units in the project to be two (2) bedroom and one and one half (1 1⁄2) bathrooms.
+All other units must be three (3) bedrooms and two (2) full bathrooms. - 2.
+When targeting elderly populations for single family and duplexes, the Authority will allow all units to be two (2) bedroom and one (1) bathroom.
+Townhouses may not be developed when targeting elderly populations. - 3.
 All townhouses must contain a minimum of two (2) bedrooms and one and one-half bathroom.
 At a minimum, a half bathroom must be located on the first floor.
 Bathrooms are defined as follows: 1⁄2 bathroom contains a toilet and vanity with sink; 3⁄4 bathroom contains a toilet, vanity with sink, and a shower; and a full bathroom contains a toilet, vanity with sink, and a tub/shower combination.
-ADA units ONLY may have a roll in shower. - 3.
-All duplexes must contain a minimum of two (2) bedrooms and one and one-half bathroom.
-For single story units only one (1) bathroom is required.
-See definition of bathrooms above. - 4.
+ADA units ONLY may have a roll in shower. - 4.
 Projects must have concrete driveways, curbing at street and front entry walkways.
 In the case of new infill scattered site projects, drainage swales will be allowed along the front (street side) in lieu of curbing at the street. - 5.
 All new construction projects must have a washer and dryer hookup in each unit.
-Hookups for stackable washer and dryers may only be installed in older persons and elderly units. - 5.6.
+Hookups for stackable washer and dryers may only be installed in older persons and elderly units. - 6.
 All HVAC and hot water heaters must be contained within the unit/building.
 These may not be located in the attic or crawl space.

-ForALL Rehabilitation Projects:
+ALL Rehabilitation Projects:

-Any of the following mandatory items (not to include repainting of the entire unit) replaced on or after January 1, 2007-65 are not required to be replaced as part of the rehabilitation.
+Any of the following mandatory items (not to include repainting of the entire unit) replaced on or after January 1, 2007 are not required to be replaced as part of the rehabilitation.